 - Consultations are free — Speaking with an attorney immediately following an accident assures you know what rights you have and what options are open to you.
 It costs nothing for you to schedule a free consultation following an accident.

-- We work on a contingency fee basis – Our bus accident injury attorneys work on a contingency fee basis.
-This means that unless we get a settlement on your behalf you will not pay for legal fees.
-You may still incur other costs including filing fees, but you should discuss this with your lawyer.
+- We work on a contingency fee basis — Our personal injury attorneys work on a contingency fee basis.
+This means that unless we get a settlement on your behalf, you will not pay for legal fees.
+You may still incur other costs, including filing fees, but you should discuss this with your lawyer.

 In general, people who hire an accident injury lawyer tend to be more successful with their claims than those who try to represent themselves.